-This extremely rare and unusual plant has its own Facebook page.
+This unusual plant has its own Facebook page.
 We don't know why either but plant nerds are everywhere.

-A very early flowering plant for late winter and early spring that goes particularly well with Hellebores.
+Scopolia is a very early flowering plant for late winter and early spring that goes particularly well with bulbs, Hellebores, Pulmonaria and ferns.

 Photo: Blackstem Plants